1987 North Indian Ocean cyclone season: Tropical Storm Seven (7A)

-Tropical Storm Eight (8B)
+Deep Depression Six (08B)

 The eighth and final storm of the season formed on December 17 northeast of Sri Lanka.
 It moved westward, and executed an elongated loop lasting 4 days.
 It briefly reached tropical storm strength before vertical shear weakened it again, and the system hit eastern India on the 23rd.

+Other systems

+During the season, the JTWC monitored two systems which were not recognized as tropical cyclones by the IMD.